korre/heroku-buildpack-haproxy/README.md

-Fork with updated HAProxy version to work with Heroku stack 22
+*Fork with updated HAProxy version to 2.9.9 to work with Heroku stack v22*